dodokek/Hash-Table/README.md

 ### Ver.0 - no optimizations

 Before start I removed all unneeded functions:
-- I got rid of all hashes apart from Murmur Hash
+- I removed of all hashes apart from Murmur Hash
 - Removed all sorts of dump

 Also I used *\<chrono>* library to measure the elapsed time.